Hampshire House

 Hampshire House is an apartment building and hotel located at 150 Central Park South in Manhattan, New York City, on the southern edge of Central Park between Sixth and Seventh Avenues.
 It contains 155 apartments on 36 floors.

 History

 Origins

 The building now known as New York City's Hampshire House was the brainchild of an Italian immigrant, Eugene E. Lignante, who came to America in 1891 on the SS Cheribon at the age of 11 with his parents.
 As a child, he was a talented violinist and working musician who is described in newspapers as having the ability to draw crowds.
 As an adult Eugene grew to manage and direct several orchestras, playing at events and upscale hotels.
-With the increasing development of high-rise structures in the city during the early 20th century, Eugene changed career paths working in real estate, building and construction.
+In 1913, prior to the United States entering WWI, he moved to Montreal, Canada to help open the Ritz Carlton Hotel.
+While in Canada, he secretly worked with Col. Wesley Allison and Benjamin Yoakum to quietly help supply and ship ammunitions for the UK.
+In May, 1915 the sinking of the Lusitainia shocked the United States into publicly joining the allies in WWI.
+When he returned to the United States, Eugene saw the increasing development of high-rise structures in the city during the early 20th century.
+He changed career paths working in real estate, building and construction.
 In December 1925, Eugene hired architect Rollin Caughey to design a 39-story Art Deco tower at 154 West 58th Street, called the Medici Tower.